Skip to main content

-PFA (perfluoroalkoxy) is a fluoropolymer that is used in cable insulation because it has excellent chemical and thermal resistance.
-It is flexible, has a high temperature resistance (up to 260°C) and is resistant to chemicals, solvents and weathering.
-Due to these properties, PFA is often used in demanding environments such as the aerospace, automotive and chemical industries.
-Due to the impending possible ban on PFA from 2026, the search for environmentally friendly alternatives is becoming increasingly urgent.
-The use of wire with PFA-free insulation is therefore a decisive step towards being able to offer environmentally friendly and regulatory compliant solutions in the future.
-PFA-free insulation fulfills important requirements such as flexibility and electrical conductivity while being more sustainable and safer to handle.
-Especially in technical embroidery, where materials with high performance requirements are processed, we want to support the transition to more environmentally conscious production with PFA-free wires and at the same time develop sustainable applications.
+Due to the impending possible ban on PFAS from 2026, the search for environmentally friendly alternatives is becoming increasingly urgent.
+The use of wire with PFAS-free insulation is therefore a decisive step towards being able to offer environmentally friendly and regulatory compliant solutions in the future.
+PFAS-free insulation fulfills important requirements such as flexibility and electrical conductivity while being more sustainable and safer to handle.
+Especially in technical embroidery, where materials with high performance requirements are processed, we want to support the transition to more environmentally conscious production with PFAS-free wires and at the same time develop sustainable applications.

 Why PFA-free insulation?